• Skip to main content

 See more from me on fussy eaters here >

-To make this Sausage, Leek and Apple Casserole to eat with little ones, omit the salt from the cook and you can also use low-salt chicken stock.
+To make this Sausage and Apple Stew to eat with little ones, omit the salt from the cook and you can also use low-salt chicken stock.
 If you are serving to under 1’s, leave the sausage off their serving and pick out the strips of bacon as they shouldn’t have processed meat.

 How to Serve to Babies & Toddlers